 Contributing to this trend, major fashion design houses have begun to back away from their frequent seasonal fashion shows and more consciously consider their environmental impact.
 The idea of fashion seasons itself is getting a second look.

 Many prominent designers have begun slowing or even dropping their scheduled semi-annual shows.
 While many emerging designers are starting off with sustainability in mind.

 This portends poorly for fast fashion companies.
 By design, fast fashion producers have a productivity window that depends entirely upon the big design houses producing new styles to be copied.
 Fast fashion never relies entirely on its in-house designers to create new, impact styles.
 Since their designs copycat the prestigious designers, no one would place great stock in their in-house fashion renderings.

 As if changing social mores and shifting designer inclinations were insufficient to derail fast fashion, the 2020 COVID-19 pandemic also caused significant global disruption in the fashion design schedule.

 Beyond exacerbating the already slowing schedule of runway fashion shows, the pandemic seems to be having the effect of increasing existing trends.
 This is to say that the growing awareness of the need for sustainable apparel is actually increasing and may prove to be an obstacle too great for fast fashion to overcome.
-In summary, it looks like pre-loved pieces appealing to the eco-conscious, and our sense of style won't go out of fashion soon.
+In summary, pre-loved pieces look appealing to the eco-conscious, and our sense of style won't go out of fashion soon.